 Apple, government contractors were hacked using tiny Chinese chips, report says | Computing

-Apple, Amazon, and were all hacked by China, according to a report from Bloomberg Business Week.
-Though no consumer data is thought to have been stolen, China allegedly leveraged tiny microchips as part of the hack, which targeted trade secrets and other intellectual property of American companies.
+Apple, Amazon, and government contractors were all hacked by China, according to a report from Bloomberg Business Week.
+Though no consumer data is thought to have been stolen, China allegedly leveraged microchips as part of the hack, which targeted trade secrets and other intellectual property of American companies.

 “In Supermicro, China’s spies appear to have found a perfect conduit for what U.S. officials now describe as the most significant supply chain attack known to have been carried out against American companies,” the original report explains.